 Ph.D. coursework or dissertations: Fellowships do not support Ph.D. coursework or dissertations.
 Applicants should be enrolled in master’s level degree programs only.
 Visit the AAUW website for information about doctoral funding through American Fellowships or International Fellowships.

-The Selected Professions Fellowship Panel meets once a year to review applications for funding.
-Awards are based on the selection criteria outlined in this document.
-Recommendations by the panel are subject to final approval by the AAUW Board of Directors.
-Grants are awarded on a competitive basis according to funds available in a given fiscal year.
+The panel meets once a year to review applications for funding.
+Awards are based on the criteria outlined here.
+Recommendations by the panel are subject to final approval by AAUW.
+Fellowships are awarded on a competitive basis according to funds available in a given fiscal year.

 To ensure a fair review process, AAUW does not comment on the deliberations of the awards panels.
-Thus, AAUW is unable to provide written or oral evaluations of applications.
-No provisions exist for reconsideration of grant proposals after the board has acted upon the panel recommendations.
+AAUW does not provide evaluations of applications.
+No provisions exist for reconsideration of fellowship proposals.
+Applications and supporting documents become the sole property of AAUW and will not be returned or held for another year.

-- Potential as a practicing professional and promise as a role model in new and innovative or nontraditional fields of study, research or practice.
+- Potential as a practicing professional and potential as a role model in new and innovative or nontraditional fields of study, research or practice.

-- Intent to contribute (through chosen profession) to societal well-being and commitment to the advancement of women.
+- Intent to contribute (through chosen profession) to societal well-being and commitment to the advancement of women and girls.

 - Academic excellence and related academic success indicators.